-- The aeris network’s Karl (who banned me from his repository for genuinely addressing people’s problems offering my repository with what people requested) goes even worst with his bloatware nginx.
-All that when nginx has supported dynamic modules since 2016…
+- The Aeris network’s Karl (who banned me from his repository for genuinely addressing people’s problems offering my repository with what people requested) goes worst with his bloatware NGINX.
+All that when NGINX has supported dynamic modules since 2016…

 So typically, you get it what you have with compiled / hobbyist package installs.

 - Neglect details like stripping binaries

 - Have your server turned to a garbage can full with spoilt soup of packages mixed with compiled software. centminmod brought +105 -devel packages from 0 initial.